MartsyniukOlena/lingua-international/README.md

 ___
 - Footer

 The footer section enhances the user experience and provides valuable information to visitors.
+It is featured on all pages of the website.
 ![Footer](readme-media/footer-section.png)

 The footer section caters to language learners, prospective students, and individuals interested in services.
 It serves as a hub for contact information and social engagement.